The-OpenROAD-Project-Attic/ioPlacer/README.md

 ````

-./ioPlacement -h
+./ioPlacer -h

 ````

 ### Manual integration with RePlAce

-You can run IOPlacement with RePlAce, using the following script:
+You can run ioPlacer with RePlAce, using the following script:

 ````

 bash ./RePlAce-pin/scripts/replace_ioplace_loop.sh <N>

 ````
-This script implement a loop with RePlAce and IOPlacement, as shown bellow:
+This script implement a loop with RePlAce and ioPlacer, as shown bellow:

 <img src="doc/loop.png" alt="loop-ioplace-replace" width="50%" heigth="50%"/>

-To execute the script, you will need both RePlAce and IOPlacement repositories in the same directory:
+To execute the script, you will need both RePlAce and ioPlacer repositories in the same directory:

 ````